 Exercise 101: Stair-climbing

 Climbing stairs is a great way to improve cardiovascular fitness because you can incorporate it throughout your day while at home, running errands, or at the gym on a stair-climbing machine.
-This will allow you to collectively expend extra calories throughout the day while strengthening your thigh muscles, hamstrings, hip flexors, and calf muscles.
+This will allow you to expend even more extra calories throughout the day.

 A note of caution: When coming down a flight of stairs remember to place your foot on a slight angle (in terms of foot placement on the step) so your knees do not go too far over your toes.

 Exercise Technique for Using a Stair-climber

 Begin with two sessions per week of stair-climbing.
 Following a 5-8 minute gradual warm-up begin with low intensity stair-climbing for 10-15 minutes.
 Add five minutes (when able) per week.
 After three weeks, progress to three times per week for 20-30 minutes at a moderate intensity.